 International Narrative Competition

-Mother (Ema), directed by Kadri Kousaar, written by Leana Jalukse and Al Wallcat.
+Mother (Ema), directed by Kadri Kousaar and written by Leana Jalukse and Al Wallcat.
 (Estonia) – International Premiere.
-This darkly comic, crime mystery set in small-town Estonia centers on Elsa, the full time caretaker of her comatose son, Lauri, and the locals, who are abuzz with rumors about who shot Lauri and why.
+This darkly comic, crime mystery set in small-town Estonia centers on Elsa, the full-time caretaker of her comatose son, Lauri, and the locals, who are abuzz with rumors about who shot Lauri and why.
 But in this tight-knit town, where everyone seems to know everyone and everything except for what’s right under their nose, the world’s clumsiest crime may go unsolved.
-With Tiina Mälberg, Jaan Pehk, Andres Tabun, Andres Noormets, Rea Lest, Jaak Prints, Siim Maaten In Estonian with subtitles.
+With Tiina Mälberg, Jaan Pehk, Andres Tabun, Andres Noormets, Rea Lest, Jaak Prints, and Siim Maaten In Estonian with subtitles.